 WHAT IS INTERSESSION ANYWAY?

-Intersession is the period between first and second semester where high school students engage in activities as diverse as missions trips and paper art, and as broad as sewing and work experience placements.
+Intersession is the period between the first and second semester where high school students engage in activities as diverse as missions trips and art experiences, and as broad as set design and work experience placements.
 More than anything else, Intersession offers teachers and students a chance to work together in meaningful and authentic contexts that awaken and deepen their interest in a particular subject or field, as well as provide better and more options to strengthen their faith.

 This year we had another great set of courses and opportunities organized for our Grade 10 - 12 students.
-We had students participate in all sorts of activities, service and training... not to mention, amazing trips to India for missions work and a renaissance tour around Europe!
-In Kelowna, Grade 10-12 students were engaged and inspired through jazz combo, set design, art, glass fusing, sewing, film noir of the 1950’s, skiing, Christian leadership training, and several work experience placements in our community.
-Thank you to all the teachers, parents and community members that helped make Intersession 2017 possible!
+We had students participate in all sorts of activities, service and training... not to mention, amazing trips to India for missions work and a Basketball Missions Trip to San Diego!
+In Kelowna, Grade 10-12 students were engaged and inspired through jazz combo, set design, art, paperology, skiing, Christian leadership training, and several work experience placements in our community.
+Thank you to all the teachers, parents and community members that helped make Intersession 2018 possible!

 MISSIONS TRIP TO INDIA

-Fourteen KCS Grade 11 & 12 students went off to India to serve, pray and love those at the Child of Mine Shanti Niketan Children’s Home.
+Seventeen KCS Grade 11 & 12 students went off to India to serve, pray and love those at the Child of Mine Shanti Niketan Children’s Home.
 Watch their story here.
-You can learn more about our Global Missions page and follow their journey at KCSinindia.wordpress.com & twitter.com/KCSIndia2017.
+You can learn more about our Global Missions here.

 WORK EXPERIENCE / GUIDED LEARNING

-Students worked with Mr. Van Dyk on building the set for our upcoming High School Musical - The Lion, The Witch and the Wardrobe.
+Students worked with Mr. Van Dyk on building the set for our High School Musical - The Lion, The Witch and the Wardrobe.
 They helped with design research, and spent most of their time building and painting the scenery for the set.

 Students participated in safety training and ski lessons at Big White Ski Resort.